 Participation in this course may be included as part of the continuing education and

 This online course is self-directed.
 Participants are expected to complete the online modules at their own pace, within their registered eight-week session.
-Sessions will be available to commence on May 17th, 2021 to July 17th, 2021.
+Sessions will be available to commence on October 1st, 2021 until December 1, 2021.